TorGuard VPN Review 2023: How Good Is It?

-TorGuard's name might conjure up a very famous purple onion, however, the service has nothing to do with either the network or Tor browser.
-Instead, the first syllable of its name refers back to the torrent file format, which has seen widespread usage in P2P downloading.
-Not only does the service promise to erase any traces of having engaged in such downloads, it also offers more.
+Hearing TorGuard's name, you might think of a very famous purple onion, however, the service has nothing to do with Tor browser.
+Instead, the first part of its name refers to the torrent file format, widely used for P2P downloading.
+Not only does the service promise to erase any traces of these downloads, but much more.

 What Is TorGuard VPN?

-TorGuard is an American VPN service that made its market appearance in 2012 offering applications for Windows, macOS, Linux, Android, and iOS, as well as browser extensions for Chrome and Firefox.
+TorGuard* is an American VPN service that made its market appearance in 2012 offering applications for Windows, macOS, Linux, Android, and iOS, as well as Chrome and Firefox browser extensions.
 We tried out its Windows client and Android app to let you know whether TorGuard is a reliable choice in the hotly-contested VPN market.

 Clunky user interface